-Memphis is located in the southwest corner of Tennessee, and it is the county seat of Shelby County and the largest city in Tennessee.
-Memphis is also the third largest city in the Southeastern U.S., the largest city on the Mississippi and the 20th largest city in the United States.
+Memphis is located in the southwest corner of Tennessee, and it is the county seat of Shelby County and the second-largest city in Tennessee. with an estimated 2021 population of 651,011, Memphis is also the fifth-largest city in the Southeastern U.S., the largest city on the Mississippi and the 20th largest city in the United States.

 The greater Memphis metropolitan area, which includes counties in Arkansas and Mississippi, has an estimated population of 1.33 million, which makes Memphis the second-largest metro area in Tennessee after Nashville.
 This metropolitan statistical area (MSA) includes the Tennessee counties of Fayette, Tipton, and Shelby, along with the Mississippi counties of Tate, Marshall, DeSoto and Tunica, and Crittenden County, Arkansas.
 The overall metro area has a higher percentage of white residents and a higher per capita income than the city proper.

 According to the U.S. Census Bureau, Memphis is the poorest city in the United States with a median household income of $32,285, or $37,767 for a family.
 17% of families and almost 21% of the population lives below the poverty line, including 30% of people under the age of 18.

 Population growth in the Memphis metropolitan area is currently stagnant, according to recent Census estimates.
 The nine-county metro area has grown just 0.6% per year, while Metro Nashville is growing three times faster.